Hugh Hudson: Advertisements

-Honours
+Recognition, honours, and awards

 In 2003, Hudson was given a special Cannes Lions award on the 50th Anniversary of the Cannes Lions International Advertising Festival, an award given only to directors who have won the Grand Prix more than once.
 Hudson won Grand Prix Cannes Lions awards for his 1972 Levi's "Walking Behinds" and 1978 Coty L'Aimant "French Lesson" adverts.

-In August 2007, in Nîmes, France, "Un Realisateur dans la Ville", a festival created by Gérard Depardieu and Jean-Claude Carrière to showcase each year the work of one director, featured the work of Hugh Hudson, showing eight films over 5 days.
-The festival premiered an Al Pacino–narrated version of Revolution called Revolution Revisited.
+In August 2007, in Nîmes, France, "Un Realisateur dans la Ville", a festival created by Gérard Depardieu and Jean-Claude Carrière to showcase each year the work of one director, featured the work of Hudson.

-In October 2008, at the Dinard Festival of British Film, Hudson's work was honoured.
+In October 2008, at the Dinard British Film Festival, Hudson's work was honoured.
 As a tribute five of his films were shown, with My Life So Far opening the festival.
-Revolution Revisited was the subject of a Q&A by the director.